- Specifications

 Condition:

-_action = iban_invalid - Automatic Execution: No → The user decides the further procedure.
+_action = iban_invalid - Automatic execution: No → The user decides on the further procedure.

 -